MicrosoftDocs/cpp-docs/docs/mfc/active-technology-on-the-internet.md

 Active technology is an open platform that lets developers create exciting, dynamic content and applications for the global Internet, or for a company's internal network, known as an intranet.
 The major technologies provided by Microsoft for Internet programming are described below.

 >[!IMPORTANT]
 > ActiveX is a legacy technology that should not be used for new development.
-For more information about modern technologies that supercede ActiveX, see [ActiveX Controls](activex-controls.md).
+For more information about modern technologies that supersede ActiveX, see [ActiveX Controls](activex-controls.md).

 ## ActiveX Controls